druidix/featured-product/README.md

 # featured-product
 A Wordpress plugin to rotate featured products / events.
 Supports multiple, store-specific links and prices per featured item.
-The idea is that you can have the same product listed for different prices at different stores (e.g. Etsy, Craftsy, Ebay) and wish to give the customer a a choice of stores to buy from.
+The idea is that you can have the same product listed for different prices at different stores (e.g. Etsy, Craftsy, Ebay) and wish to give the customer a choice of stores to buy from.

 ## Installation:
 FIXME